DataDog/jamf-api-client-go/README.md

 To see what functionality is available in the current API client release, please see the [API Coverage](https://github.com/DataDog/jamf-api-client-go/blob/main/docs/api_coverage.md) doc.
 ## Disclaimers

-- The API client remains in active development and has no affiliation with [Jamf](https://github.com/jamf)
+- The API client remains in active development and has no affiliation to [Jamf](https://github.com/jamf)
 - This is **not** an official [Jamf](https://github.com/jamf) API client
 - The client is **not** formally supported by Datadog and the code is available as-is